lst85/protoc-gen-jsonschema/README.md

 ![Go](https://github.com/lst85/protoc-gen-jsonschema/workflows/Go/badge.svg?branch=master)

-Protobuf to JSON-Schema and OpenAPI v3 compiler
+Protobuf to JSON Schema and OpenAPI v3 compiler
 ================================================
 This is a protoc plugin that takes protocol buffers definitions and converts them into JSONSchemas or OpenAPI v.3 documents.